DarkGhostHunter/Laralerts/README.md

 ## Basic Usage

 To set an Alert in your frontend, you can use the `alert()` helper, or the `Alert` Facade.
-A good place to use them is before sending a Response or Redirect to the browser, like in your Controllers.
+A good place to use them is before sending a Response or Redirect to the browser, like in your HTTP Controllers.

 ```php
 <?php